Ōita Prefecture: Current municipalities

 Currently, the prefecture has 14 cities, 3 districts, 3 towns, and one village.
 From 2005 to 2006, all municipalities but Beppu, Tsukumi, Himeshima, Hiji, and all towns in Kusu District, were merged, and the total municipalities went down from 58 on December 31, 2004, to 18 after the creation of the city of Kunisaki by merging with 4 towns from Higashikunisaki District on March 31, 2006.
 As a result, the prefecture became the one with the fewest municipalities within Kyūshū, and the fourth fewest in Japan.
 However, Ōita Prefecture now has the fewest towns (3) and fewest towns and villages combined (4) in all of Japan.

+Cities

+Fourteen cities are located in Ōita Prefecture: